When is the Cheapest Time to Fly to Montpellier?

 Don't Forget Before you Fly

-British citizens don’t need a visa to enter France.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 If you plan to stay longer than three months, you should contact the French Embassy for more information and advice.
 The local currency is the euro.
 It is a good idea to exchange some money in advance to save time when you arrive, especially if you plan to use public transport or take a taxi to get to the city centre.
 Alternatively, you’ll find cash machines and bureaus de change in the arrivals hall at MPL.